Orchestra

 George Goad

-George Goad plays second trumpet with the St. Louis Symphony.
-Prior to the SLSO, Goad held positions with the Kansas City Symphony, Grand Rapids Symphony, Montreal Symphony Orchestra, and the Columbus Symphony Orchestra.
+George Goad plays second trumpet with the St. Louis Symphony Orchestra.
+Prior to the SLSO, Goad was a member of the Kansas City Symphony, Grand Rapids Symphony, Montreal Symphony Orchestra, and the Columbus Symphony Orchestra.
 Additionally, he has been a guest performer with the Detroit Symphony, the Philadelphia Orchestra, the National Symphony (Washington D.C.), the BBC National Orchestra of Wales, and the Chautauqua Symphony Orchestra.
-He has spent summers at the National Repertory Orchestra, the Aspen Music Festival, and the Tanglewood Music Center.

-Goad received his bachelor’s degree from The Curtis Institute of Music in Philadelphia studying with David Bilger and is also a graduate of The Shepherd School of Music at Rice University, where he received his master’s degree under the tutelage of Barbara Butler and Charlie Geyer.
+Goad received his bachelor’s degree from the Curtis Institute of Music in Philadelphia studying with David Bilger and is also a graduate of the Shepherd School of Music at Rice University, where he received his master’s degree under the tutelage of Barbara Butler and Charlie Geyer.
 Following his years of education, he spent a year as a fellow at the New World Symphony in Miami Beach, Florida.
+He spent summers at the National Repertory Orchestra, the Aspen Music Festival, and the Tanglewood Music Center.

 He grew up in Rockford, Michigan, where he studied with Aaron Good and Gregory Good in his early years.
 When away from the trumpet, Goad is an avid endurance athlete and can often be found with his wife exploring the outdoors, or training for a race.